netskopeoss/aws-storage-estimator/README.md

 In order to scan an entire organization, this script must run under the master account or a delegated account that can access AssumeRole for the each accounts IAM role OrganizationAccountAccessRole.

-Output is in JSON format and sent to STDOUT by default.
-To write a file use the --write /path/to/file.json option.
+Output can be specified for JSON or CSV format.
+To write a file use the --json /path/to/file.json or --csv /path/to/file.csv option.

 This script will read a JSON configuration file of options, and several examples are in the config directory